-- (a) A general statement of the institution's expectations for professional growth of staff. - (b) A statement describing the school's inservice training and financial and other support given to staff for professional development. - (c) A description of professional development in the prior two years.
+- (a1) A general statement of the institution's expectations for professional growth of staff. - (b) (2) A statement describing the school's inservice training and financial and other support given to staff for professional development. - (c) (3) A description of professional development in the prior two years.